- Why Generic RFPs Fail for Shopify Plus Migration Services

 - Verify their QA process, specifically automated regression testing and user acceptance testing (UAT) protocols.

 - Confirm their in-house capabilities for Shopify Theme Optimization to ensure site performance is built into the codebase from day one.
+Be cautious of bloated app ecosystems; read our analysis on Shopify CRO Apps vs Checkout Speed to understand how to audit performance trade-offs.

 - Demand case studies showing successful migrations of at least 100,000 SKUs and 1 million historical orders.